Torii-System-Security/minion-backend/README.md

+This Repository is here only for historical reasons.
+For those of you interested in vanilla Mozilla Minion, this repo only add the ability to use it on *Ubuntu 16.04*.

+New features and evolution based on minion can be found in Sente Repository (https://github.com/Torii-System-Security/Sente).

+Original README.md :

 This project contains the code for the Minion Backend.
 It provides an API to create and start scans and the machinery to execute the scan.